krakend/krakend-documentation/authorization/jwt-validation.md

 The configuration allows you to define the set of required roles.
 A user who passes a token with roles `A` and `B`, can access an endpoint requiring `"roles": ["A","C"]` as it has one of the required options (`A`).

+When the validation process is not passed, KrakenD returns to the client a `401 Unauthorized` status code.

 When you generate tokens for end-users, make sure to set a **low expiration**.
 Tokens are supposed to have short lives and are recommended to expire in a few minutes or hours.

 ## Basic JWT validation

 The JWT validation is per endpoint and must be present inside every endpoint definition needing it.
 If several endpoints are going to require JWT validation consider using the [flexible configuration](/docs/configuration/flexible-config/) to avoid repetitive declarations.

 Enable the JWT validation by adding the namespace `"github.com/devopsfaith/krakend-jose/validator"` inside the `extra_config` of the desired `endpoint`.